-Unless otherwise specified in the prospectus supplement, each series of the securities will be a new issue with no established trading market, other than the Company's common stock, which is currently listed on the NYSE.
-We currently intend to list any shares of the Company's common stock sold pursuant to this prospectus on the NYSE.
-We may elect to list any series of debt securities, preferred stock or depositary shares on an exchange, but are not obligated to do so.
+Unless otherwise specified in the prospectus supplement, each series of the securities will be a new issue with no established trading market, other than the common stock, which is currently listed on the NYSE.
+We currently intend to list any shares of common stock sold pursuant to this prospectus on the NYSE.
+We may elect to list any series of preferred stock, depositary shares or debt securities on an exchange, but are not obligated to do so.
 It is possible that one or more underwriters may make a market in a series of the securities, but underwriters will not be obligated to do so and may discontinue any market making at any time without notice.
 Therefore, we can give no assurance about the liquidity of the trading market for any of the securities.